Celecoxib has numerous indications, both FDA approved and non-FDA approved.

 Off-label, celecoxib can be used for a wide variety of musculoskeletal and rheumatologic conditions, including ankylosing spondylitis, juvenile idiopathic arthritis, and gout.
 It is also being used increasingly in hospital protocols as part of a multimodal perioperative pain management regimen, frequently given pre-operatively along with adjunct pain medications, including acetaminophen and/or pregabalin.

 Celecoxib is chemically designated as 4-[5-(4-methylphenyl)- 3-(trifluoromethyl)-1H-pyrazol-1-yl] benzenesulfonamide and is a diaryl-substituted pyrazole.
 The mechanism of action of celecoxib is due to selective inhibition of cyclooxygenase-2 (COX-2), which is responsible for prostaglandin synthesis, an integral part of the pain and inflammation pathway.
-This activity gives celecoxib its analgesic, anti-inflammatory, and antipyretic activity.
-Celecoxib does weakly inhibit COX-1 and, therefore, may affect platelet function to a lesser extent.
+This pharmacologic activity gives celecoxib its analgesic, anti-inflammatory, and antipyretic effects.
+Celecoxib does weakly inhibit COX-1 and, therefore, may affect platelet function to a lesser extent as compared to aspirin.

 Celecoxib also has anticancer properties discussed below and exerts its anticancer properties by binding cadherin-11 (CDH11), which likely plays a significant role in the malignant progression of cancerous cells.